Case Studies

 Towards the end of 2016, Rapier Systems reached out to The Highland Council to see if they were interested in making the city smarter by introducing Purple’s WiFi and analytics solution.
 The firm was invited to host a presentation and detailed demonstration of the Purple product to showcase how the solution could potentially benefit the council, their visitors and local businesses.

-The demonstration from Rapier Systems left the customer very impressed and in December 2016 the council agreed to the tender for a preliminary trial, which would see Purple’s WiFi and analytics platform plus Ruckus hardware go live in key zones across the city centre for a one year period.
+The demonstration from Rapier Systems left the customer very impressed and in December 2016 the council agreed to the tender for a preliminary trial, which would see Purple’s WiFi and analytics platform plus Ruckus hardware go live in key zones across the city center for a one year period.

-Rapier Systems installed the package at the city’s famous Victorian Market plus other popular streets in the centre, including Union Street, Church Street, Falcon Street, Queensgate and Academy Street.
+Rapier Systems installed the package at the city’s famous Victorian Market plus other popular streets in the center, including Union Street, Church Street, Falcon Street, Queensgate and Academy Street.
 The solution officially went live in December 2016, just in time for the busy festive period.

 Lucrative Outcomes